Watchtower Protest is now Ballard Property Tax Protest. The same great, personalized service you expect.

-If you own property in Collin County, Texas, you have the legal right to protest your property’s appraised value every year.
-A properly handled Collin County property tax protest can significantly reduce your taxable value and annual tax bill, but deadlines, evidence, and Collin County specific procedures matter.
+Filing a property tax protest in Collin County is one of the most effective ways to lower your annual tax bill.
+If you own property in Collin County, Texas, you have the legal right to protest your property's appraised value every year, and thousands of homeowners successfully reduce their values each protest season.
+A properly handled Collin County property tax protest can significantly reduce your taxable value, but deadlines, evidence, and county-specific procedures matter.

 The Collin Central Appraisal District (CCAD) follows Texas state law for protest deadlines.